mcomerford/qbit-quick/README.md

 The first time you run `qbit-quick race`, it will create a default `config.json` in your user's config directory (see [plaformdirs.user_config_dir](https://platformdirs.readthedocs.io/en/latest/api.html#user-config-directory)).
-You can override this on Linux by setting the `XDG_CONFIG_DIRS` environment variable.
+You can override this location by setting the `QBQ_CONFIG_DIR` environment variable.

 ### Example config